Rodney Carney: Professional career

 Carney was drafted by the Chicago Bulls with the 16th pick in the 2006 NBA draft.
 The Bulls then traded Carney and a 2007 second-round draft pick to the Philadelphia 76ers in exchange for their 13th pick, Thabo Sefolosha.

 During the beginning of his rookie year in 2006–07, Carney was averaging only a little over 3 points per game and less than 1 rebound per game.
 But in February 2007, Carney became a starter due to the departure of Allen Iverson and Chris Webber, two of the Sixers' star players.
 When these events occurred, Carney was allotted more playing time, lifting his averages to over 9 points and 3 rebounds per game.
 Carney continued to make himself a key player on the Sixers.
 With a little under 20 minutes of playing time a night, Carney was a tough defender while also being a third scoring option in the starting lineup.

-On July 9, 2008, Rodney Carney, Calvin Booth and a future first-round pick were traded by the Sixers to the Minnesota Timberwolves for a future conditional second round pick.
+On July 9, 2008, Rodney Carney, Calvin Booth and a 2010 first-round pick were traded by the Sixers to the Minnesota Timberwolves for a 2010 conditional (top-55 protected) second round pick.
 In return, Minnesota sent Philadelphia a future conditional second-round draft pick.

 On September 15, 2009, Carney signed a deal to return to the Philadelphia 76ers.

 On September 8, 2010, Carney signed with the Golden State Warriors.
 On January 4, 2011, he was waived by the Warriors.
+On February 21, 2011, signed a 10-day contract with the Memphis Grizzlies.

 On December 10, 2011, Carney signed with the Oklahoma City Thunder.
 On December 23, 2011, he was waived by the Thunder.

 On September 27, 2012, Carney signed with the Miami Heat.
 However, he was waived on October 26, 2012.

 In January 2013, he signed with Antalya BSB of Turkey.

 On October 1, 2013, he signed with the New Orleans Pelicans.
 However, he was waived on October 7.

 In March 2014, he signed with Sporting Al Riyadi Beirut of the Lebanese Basketball League.